koolreport/yii2-example/README.md

 KoolReport is an intuitive and flexible Open Source PHP Reporting Framework for faster and easier data report delivery.

-KoolReport can work with any MVC Frameworks such as Laravel, CodeIgniter or Yii2 to provide reporting capability
+KoolReport can work with any MVC Frameworks such as Laravel, CodeIgniter or Yii2 to provide reporting capability.

 # GUIDE